Minsk Spring: Protests and their suppression

 The protests in the spring of 1996 started with commemoration of an anniversary of the Belarusian Democratic Republic on 24 March and peaked during the Chernobyl Way-96 on 26 April 1996, which became one of the largest rallies in the period between the anti-Soviet protests of 1991 and the 2020 Belarusian revolution.
 According to various estimates, between 60 and 100 thousand people took to the central avenue of Minsk.

 Following the constitutional changes in November 1996, the Belarusian political system became increasingly authoritarian with the government seeking to curtail all political freedoms.
 The authorities did not sanction most of requested street demonstrations and then brutally dispersed "unsanctioned" ones.
 They began to apply a wide range of repressive measures against their participants – from brutal police force to fines and administrative arrests to expulsion of students and dismissal of employees on political grounds.

-Arbitrary and violent arrests of demonstrators, without regard to age or infirmity, have become commonplace.
+Arbitrary and violent arrests of demonstrators, without regard to age or infirmity, became commonplace.
 In violation of the terms of both the Belarusian constitution and international instruments such as the International Covenant on Civil and Political Rights (ICCPR), to which Belarus is a state party, Lukashenka issued a draconian decree in March 1997, codified into law later that year, which severely limited the right to citizens to demonstrate, regulating the even the types of symbols, flags, and banners participants may use.

 The protests resumed in the spring of 1997 with at least 10,000 demonstrators marching through central Minsk on 16 March.

 Charter 97, a declaration calling for democracy in Belarus was published on the anniversary of the 1996 referendum.